Appointments for Cervical Screening:

 How to access cervical screening services

-To receive an invite, you must be registered with a General Practice (GP).
+To receive an invite, you must be registered with a general practice (GP).

-You can attend a sexual health clinic for screening without being registered with a GP, but you will not receive an invite for this.
+Should you choose, you can attend a sexual health clinic for screening without being registered with a GP, but you will not receive an invite for this.

 It is useful to take your letter of invite to your appointment but don’t worry if you do not have it with you.